Applying for a New License (Drivers 18+) in West Virginia

 Obtain a West Virginia Learner's Permit

-You'll apply for your West Virginia driver's permit at your local DMV office.
+You'll apply for your West Virginia driver's permit in person at your local DMV office.
 Call ahead for appointment information.

-- Complete the Application for a Driver's License or Photo ID (Form DMV-DS-23P).
+- Submit a completed Application for a Driver's License or Photo ID (Form DMV-DS-23P).

 - Provide the documents as outlined by the secure licensing requirements (see below).
 The DMV provides a complete list of documents, but expect to provide: